“When you say ‘DNS security’, you just mean DNSSEC, right?” We get this question a lot.

 DNSSEC stands for Domain Name System Security Extensions, and it’s actually quite simple.
 At a basic level, DNSSEC is a way to secure and validate a DNS query without needing to understand what the query is for.

-DNSSEC validates responses to DNS queries before they are returned to the client.
-The client sends a query asking for a particular IP address with a cryptographic key, and the client’s DNS server retrieves the answer and validates it using another cryptographic key.
+By digitally signing the data, DNSSEC validates responses to DNS queries before they are returned to the client.
+The client sends a DNS lookup asking for a particular IP address with a cryptographic key, and the client’s DNS resolver retrieves the answer and validates it using another cryptographic key.
 Once the answer is validated it is returned to the client, but not before the two keys link up at the original server – it is only then that the query will fully resolve.

 DNSSEC is considered a basic security move which all network administrators should take.
 A specific compliance control in NIST 800-53 requires network administrators to adjust their DNS settings from “resolve anything” to “trust but verify”.
-This is done because DNSSEC was built as a naive system – the queries are resolved against internal and external servers automatically, and it isn’t questioned whether a server is actually authorized to perform a resolution.
+This is done because DNS was built as a naive system – the queries are resolved against internal and external servers automatically, and it isn’t questioned whether a server is actually authorized to perform a resolution.
+This makes DNS vulnerable to man in the middle attacks and cache poisoning.

 So, with these security considerations in mind, how can one implement DNSSEC?
 While you might have heard that it’s work-intensive with BIND and Windows, it is actually quite simple to establish with a unified enterprise DNS system in place (like our DNS Integrity system).
 This system structure allows DNSSEC to be implemented with the touch of a button – and with no worries about whether it’s working or not, as the DNSSEC scheme is automatically implemented throughout the entire zone.